bayerf42/Lox68k/doc/extensions.md

   var text = "Hello, world";

   length(text)  → 12
-  text[4]       → "o" // There is no char type, represent chars are strings of length 1, text[-3]      → "r" // just like in Python text[15]      ⚠ "String index out of range." text[true]    ⚠ "String index is not an integer."
+  text[4]       → "o" // There is no char type, represent chars as strings of length 1, text[-3]      → "r" // just like in Python text[15]      ⚠ "String index out of range." text[true]    ⚠ "String index is not an integer."